IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 Where can I download the latest version of Python?
 --------------------------------------------------

-Refer to `IBM Open Enterprise Python product page`_ to find out how to get access to Python.
+Refer to `IBM Open Enterprise SDK for Python product page`_ to find out how to get access to Python.

-.. _IBM Open Enterprise Python product page: https://www.ibm.com/products/open-enterprise-python-zos
+.. _IBM Open Enterprise SDK for Python product page: https://www.ibm.com/products/open-enterprise-python-zos